ofirgor/dojo_blog/README.md

 - Backend Integration: Connect the app to a backend service for dynamic blog content.
 - User Authentication: Add user login and authentication features.
 - Styling Enhancements: Improve the UI/UX with advanced styling techniques.

+### Credits
+This project was created with the help of @NetNinja YouTube channel